 Gautam Khandelwal helps his clients and friends with advise on stock trading, mutual funds, and investment.
 With online stock trading becoming so popular in India, there has been a great proliferation of ordinary people investing everywhere.
 Which has meant big stock losses as well.
 Here is his advise at this juncture in the stock market.
 Please so share your thoughts.

 Gold has finally started creeping up.
 My expectation is that with increasing uncertainties, gold should further go up and go up significantly.
+This is why young people have been reading articles similar to Learn To Trade offer to better understand the risk profiles of commodity investments, alongside a wide range of other investment opportunities.
 With trillions being pumped into the world, inflation should increase and gold and inflation are best friends.
 However, any fresh exposure into gold may not be advisable.
 Even if one wishes to take an exposure, take the SIP route.
-Further, it may make better sense to buying units of the DSP BlackRock Gold Fund (a fund that invests into equity shares of companies that mine gold) rather than buying paper / physical gold.
+Further, it may make better sense to buy units of the DSP BlackRock Gold Fund (a fund that invests into equity shares of companies that mine gold) rather than buying paper / physical gold.

 While government bonds have delivered stellar returns in the last few months, one should avoid this asset class as well, going forward.
 Increasing government expenditure should raise yields (interest rates).
 This will keep this asset class under check.